-I’m sick…..It’s bound to happen.
-At some point, the phone will ring and your mature, independent college student will cry “I don’t feel well.”
-Hopefully their illness will be a result of their new-found independence that includes lack of sleep ,exercise, stress, an unhealthy diet and hygiene habits that don’t embrace enough hand-washing.
+It’s bound to happen.
+At some point, the phone will ring and your mature, independent college student will cry “I don’t feel well.
+I’m siiiiiiccccck.”
+With the best of bad-germ luck, their illness will just be a result of their new-found independence that includes lack of sleep and exercise, too much stress, a not-always-healthy diet, and hygiene habits that don’t embrace enough hand-washing.

-UF’s Health Care Center is comprehensive providing both primary and specialty care, including dentistry.
-If it is not a medical emergency or life-threatening circumstance, it is recommended that they go online to request an appointment.
-If it is a medical concern that needs attention that day, having the patient data form filled out in advance.
+UF’s Health Care Center is comprehensive, providing both primary and specialty care, including dentistry.
+For any health circumstance that is not a medical emergency or life-threatening circumstance, it’s recommended that your student go online to request an appointment.
+If it is a medical concern that needs attention that day, it helps to have the patient data form filled out in advance.

 Be sure your student has a copy of their insurance card.
-If you want to send something to make your student feel better, there are many options from chicken soup your student can pick up at Chabad Jewish Student & Community Center at UF (you don’t have to be Jewish to order) to Midnight Cookies that will deliver cookies (minimum order of $8).
-See our blog on Care Packages for more ideas.
+Honestly, it’s not a bad idea for them to keep a photo of both sides in their phone as a back-up.
+And if you want to send something to make your student feel better, there are many options to choose: chicken soup from Chabad Jewish Student & Community Center at UF (you don’t have to be Jewish to order) and a COVID-19 Care Package and/or meal from Hillel.; Seamless, whose motto of “Whatever you’re in the mood for, wherever you’re in the mood for it, you’ve got it” includes favorite healing foods; Midnight Cookies for the spoonful-of-sugar approach (minimum order of $8), and more.